Is your company still holding 3-hour sales meetings?

 Covid has Changed Meetings

-Unless you live in covid-free Samoa, your world has changed drastically within the last six months.
+Unless you have been living in covid-free Samoa, your world has changed drastically within the last couple of years.
 These changes have not only affected our personal lives (in often tragic ways) they have also impacted our professional lives.
 In particular, meetings have changed:

-- Meetings are now held via video conferencing.
+- Meetings were and often still are held via video conferencing.

-- They are shorter, punchier and focused on outcomes.
+- They were shorter, punchier and more focused on outcomes.

-- Meetings are more frequent with each containing fewer but stronger short term action points.
+- Meetings were more frequent with each containing fewer but stronger short term action points.

 Business priorities have also shifted since the onslaught of Covid-19: